- Duration 19 days

 Everest Three High Passes trek is a great experience for those who want to explore the Everest region of Nepal.
 Trekking in this region is one of the strenuous trekking but ultimately rewarding.
 This adventurous trek route offers you a chance to see the beautiful Himalayan landscapes, the high mountains, the world-famous monasteries, and the villages of the Sherpa people.

 Besides reaching the Everest Base Camp by helicopter, trekking is the only way to get a close-up view of the world’s highest peak.
-The Everest Base Camp is at the height of 5,364 m.
+The Everest Base Camp is at a height of 5,364 m.

 After taking an early morning flight from Kathmandu, the trip starts right from the Lukla Airport.
 It is the starting point for your Everest Three High Passes Trek, which takes you through beautiful landscapes and villages.